gavin-git/MusicFinder/README.md

 #You can use the [editor on GitHub](https://github.com/gavin-git/MusicFinder/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-#### How Music Finder works?

 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even [link to Google!](http://google.com)